 Use Monthly KPIs to Monitor A/R Follow-up Management

 Your monthly reports generated to monitor the success of your practice should include A/R key performance indicators (KPIs).
 At a minimum, this should include the amount in aging accounts compared to the amount billed and the number of days outstanding.
-If your A/R management practices are effective, you should see the both those figures gradually decreasing.
+If your A/R management practices are effective, you should see both those figures gradually decreasing.

 It is also important to document the cause of rejected claims and payment delays and determine how to avoid a recurrence.
 For instance, you may find that a certain insurer is rejecting your claims because a contract has expired or was never completed, but you were never informed that there was a problem.
-If you had not documented each of the issues, the pattern would not be seen, and the real source of the problem not corrected.
+If you had not documented each of the issues, the pattern would not be seen, and the real source of the problem not be corrected.

-Other reasons for tracking down the cause of the problem could be that your staff may just not know about some new filing requirements, or a coder may have a misunderstanding of a common service and be repeatedly miscoding that particular item.
+Other reasons for tracking down the cause of the problem could be that your staff may just not know about some new filing requirements, or a coder may have a misunderstanding of common service and be repeatedly miscoding that particular item.
 Taking the time to retrain staff on errors once can avoid many future recurrences of the error.

 In order to have the depth of understanding necessary to be able to resolve denied claims, medical billers need to have years of experience in addition to their formal training, or they will not be able to find and resolve the issues or understand the payer’s objection so that they can provide the necessary additional information to get reimbursement.